yetanotherchris/Choco-chromedriver/README.md

 This Chocolatey package downloads and installs the latest Chromedriver.

-This repository does everything by magic via Appveyor, the only part that needs manual intervention is updating the `CHROMEDRIVER_VERSION_NUMBER` variable in the `appveyor.yml` file.
+This repository does everything by magic via Appveyor and Github actions.

 ### Updating